 When COVID-19 was announced as an international pandemic by the World Health Organisation (WHO), all markets crashed.
-The reasoning was simple: investors wanted to cash to weather the storm.
+The reasoning was simple: investors wanted to cash in to weather the storm.
 Once clarity showed, they would begin redeploying that capital into financial markets.
+Are we riding pandemic with a deteriorating US Dollar?

 The US dollar gained incredible strength during that month because it was seen as valuable in the eyes of investors - it is liquid and is the world's reserve currency after all.

-Inflating USD Supply = Decrease USD Value (the more there are, the less valuable it is); obvious in the latter part of the DXY chart above.
+Inflating USD Supply = Decrease USD Value (the more there are, the less valuable it is); this is obvious in the latter part of the DXY chart above.

-Hundreds of millions of US Dollars were poured into this new institutional asset, pushing its price by over 300% in a short few months.
+Hundreds of millions of dollars were poured into this new institutional asset, pushing its price by over 300% in a short few months.

 Of course, this cannot continue forever.
 Here is what we believe the future holds.